override-sh/neopress/README.md

 This will start the Next.js development server and the Nx workspace, allowing you to work on different parts of the project simultaneously.

-2) Access the CMS UI in your browser navigating to [http://localhost:3000](http://localhost:3000)
+2) Access the CMS UI in your browser by navigating to [http://localhost:3000](http://localhost:3000)